codyduong/EECS-581-Project2/documentation/Person-Hours.md

      * AI knows where the player's ships are and does not miss.

-2. Game Addition - Offline Mode (est. 4 hours)
+2. Game Addition - Offline Mode (est. 4 hours, act.
+4 hours for PoC then 6 hours for fully fleshed out)

 ## Actual